 Choose an OAA Program Focus for this goal: Choose at least one value that informs this

 IIIB goal (can choose more than one):

-X_IIIC Nutrition X_Person centeredness
+X_IIIC Nutrition X Person centeredness

-X IIID Disease prevention and health promotion Equity
+X_IIID Disease prevention and health promotion Equity

 IIIE Advocacy

-Goal statement: Offer the evidence-based health promotion program, Stepping On, along with an evidenceinformed nutrition education class, Stepping Up Your Nutrition (SUYN), at least 75% of the time to reduce falls, dehydration, and malnutrition risks.
+Goal statement: Offer the evidence-based health promotion program, Stepping On, along with an evidence-informed nutrition education class, Stepping Up Your Nutrition (SUYN) to reduce falls, dehydration, and malnutrition risks.
+Offer this combination class 75% of the time.